 The Rochester Red Wings

-The Rochester Red Wings has made sure that every fan has the opportunity to comfortably enjoy a game with their new, sensory friendly suite.
+The Rochester Red Wings have made sure that every fan has the opportunity to comfortably enjoy a game with their sensory-friendly suite.
 Located along the first base side, the suite includes interactive activities and displays, two mounted iPads, and a smart TV.
 Soft paint tones, muted Red Wings logos, and comfortable seating work together to provide a calming atmosphere for game goers.
-This room may be reserved at a reduced rate of $260/game.
+This room may be reserved at a reduced rate of $260/game, which includes eight (8) tickets and two (2) VIP parking passes.

 The Autism Nature Trail